• Menu

 Facts about the Celestun Flamingos

-What graceful elegant birds they are!
-They belong to the waterfowl group and are the tallest birds in this group reaching to a height of 1.5m for males and can weigh up to 4kg.
+What graceful, elegant birds they are!
+They belong to the waterfowl group and are the tallest birds in this group, reaching a height of 1.5m for males and can weigh up to 4kg.
 They can live up to 20 or 30 years of age.
 They have been known to congregate in groups of up to 500 in numbers.
-Their long legs, long necks, and graceful movements are so wonderful to watch and when they fly off information it is an amazing sight to witness.
-They are noisy, really noisy but you forgive them because of their beauty.
+Their long legs, long necks, and graceful movements are so wonderful to watch, and when they fly off information, it is a fantastic sight to witness.
+They are really noisy,, but you forgive them for their beauty.

 We were lucky to see so many in one location.
 They formed little groups squawking away at one another like groups of school kids in the schoolyard.